-• Recognizing Red Flags in a Relationship
+Recognizing Red Flags in a Relationship

 Is it romance or love bombing?
 Is it a bad day or a temper problem?

 Red flags are also hard to recognize if you come from a family with dysfunctional dynamics.
-It’s hard to discern healthy from toxic behavior when healthy relationships haven’t been part of your life experience.
+It’s difficult to discern healthy from toxic behavior when healthy relationships haven’t been part of your life experience.

-Examples of Red Flags
+Examples of Red Flags in a Relationship

 2. Notice how your partner responds to conflict.
 Healthy communication is essential for the growth of a relationship.
 Pay attention to how your partner responds when you express a need or bring up an issue.
 In a healthy relationship, both individuals should strive to understand the other’s perspective and work through the conflict together.
 It can be a red flag if your partner becomes defensive, angry, or places all the blame on you during conflict.

 4. Notice how your partner speaks about their exes and other people in their lives.
 Do they speak negatively of others and express hostile opinions of those they have dated?
 Do they place all the blame on their ex for the relationship ending?
 How do they speak about friends and family?
-If the person only has negative things to say, then this could be a red flag worth noticing.
+If the person only has negative things to say, then this could be a red flag.

-What if I’m Already Invested?
+What if I’m Already Invested in the Relationship?

 What Should I Do if I Notice Red Flags?